Carhul/Task_Manager/README.md

 ### Changes from wireframes to live site ###

 First it was thought that each page would have different background image, but the developer thought the coffee-bean background was great on all pages to keep it consistent.
+Besides from that it turned up almost like the wireframes.

 ### Design ###